mui/material-ui/docs/src/pages/components/dividers/dividers.md

 ## List Dividers

 The divider renders as an `<hr>` by default.
-You can save rendering this DOM element by using the `divider` property on the `ListItem` component.
+You can save rendering this DOM element by using the `divider` prop on the `ListItem` component.

 {{"demo": "pages/components/dividers/ListDividers.js", "bg": true}}